Parisson/Telemeta/telemeta/pages/fr/home.rst

 Telemeta : Web Audio Content Management System
 ===================================================

-`Telemeta <http://telemeta.org>`_ is an open source web audio archiving program which introduces useful and secure methods to backup, index, transcode, analyse and publish any digitalized audio file with its metadata.
-It is dedicated to professionnals who wants to easily backup and publish documented sounds from collections of LP and EP vinyls, magnetic tapes or audio CDs over a strong database, in accordance with open standards.
+`Telemeta <http://telemeta.org>`_ is a web audio archiving program which introduces useful and secure methods to backup, index, transcode, analyse and publish any digitalized audio file with its metadata.
+It is dedicated to professionnals who wants to easily organize, backup and publish documented sound collections of audio files, CDs, digitalized vinyls and magnetic tapes over a strong database, in accordance with open web standards.

 Key features of Telemeta: